llm-as-a-verifier/llm-as-a-verifier/README.md

 ## How it works

-**LLM-as-a-Verifier** is a general-purpose verification framework that provides fine-grained feedback by scaling scoring granularity, repeated verification, and criteria decompositions.
-Rather than reducing each distribution into a single discrete score (as in LLM-as-a-Judge), we approximate the reward of a trajectory $\tau$ on task $t$ as:
+Rather than reducing each distribution into a single discrete score (as in LLM-as-a-Judge), **LLM-as-a-Verifier** approximate the reward of a trajectory $\tau$ on task $t$ as:

 $$